The Role Of User Experience Design In No-Code Startups

 Identify the target audience, their specific needs, their preferences, and their characteristics.

-Conduct thorough user research to gain insights into their behaviours, pain points, and expectations.
+Conduct thorough user research to gain insights into their behaviour, pain points, and expectations.

 This aims to answer the question;